• Skip to primary navigation

 • Sift the flour, cocoa powder, baking powder and salt.
 Fold in the sifted ingredients into the creamed mixture alternately with milk, starting and ending with flour.

-• Add in the vanilla essence and mix well.
+• Add in the vanilla extract and mix well.

 • Pour batter into baking cups until they are about two thirds full.
 Sprinkle about ½ teaspoon for chocolate sprinkles on top of the cupcakes batter.